gwendall/underscore.json/README.md

 **isStringified** - isStringified(string)

-Check if a string is a stringified json
+Checks if a string is a stringified json

 ```javascript
 _.json.isStringified("bonjour")